Have you ever dreamed of scaling a field-service business into a multimillion-dollar (or even billion-dollar) empire?

 Beyond co-creating your vision with your team, the founders of Home Depot, Bernie Marcus and Arthur Blank, urge leaders to focus on instilling quality values in their workers.

-In their novel, Built from Scratch: How a Couple of Regular Guys Grew the Home Depot from Nothing to $30 Billion, they mention, “We're only as good as our people--especially the men and women working in our stores every day.
+, they mention, “We're only as good as our people--especially the men and women working in our stores every day.
 If the front line isn't absolutely committed to the cause, we can't win.
 That's why we believe a sure way of growing this company is to clearly state our values and instill them in our associates.
 Values are beliefs that do not change over time; they guide our decisions and actions.
 They are the principles, beliefs, and standards of our company.
 We call this process of enculturation "breeding orange."

 Consider clearly stating your company values in multiple locations.
 Whether that’s on your company website, in the office, or even out in the field, having your values explicitly stated in a place where employees can regularly see them will increase the likelihood that they become encultured and truly committed to your business and vision.

 , knows is that creating a blue-collar business empire is not easy.

 It’s going to take dedication, manpower, and lots and lots of hours put in before you realize your end goal.

 But don’t let the process discourage you.
 Story urges, “When you think of why you’re stuck, don’t make excuses.
 Excuses are like exits when you’re traveling along the highway to success.”

 Rather than making excuses or dwelling on what’s stalling your progress, make a game plan and identify actionable solutions to the problems you’re facing.